FlorianRappl/react-workshop-2022/README.md

 Finally, this example outlines how a React Native component / code would look like.

+### 20 - Use State Hook

+Shows how the `useState` hook can be used to give SFCs a local state.

+### 21 - Use Effect Hook

+Shows how the `useEffect` hook can be used to give SFCs the ability to integrate side-effects with dependencies.

 ## Exercises

 The exercises can be found in the *exercises* subfolder.
 Each exercise has been placed in its own directory.
 Here we also find a potential solution, which just implements the bare minimum to fulfill the assigned task.